SilverMoonDev/KIWI/README.md

 5. **Manage the Counter:**

-    * You should have a way to manually increment or decrement the counter based on player responses.
+    * You have to increment the number when a player says a number or KIWI.
 6. **Eliminations:**

     * Keep track of eliminated players.
 When a player says the forbidden number, they are out of the game.